Spectator Rules and Conditions of Entry

 Access, Camping and Accommodation

 - All access to the salt lake is via the Mt.
 Ive station road.
 Outside of Speed Week, all arrangements and payments for access provisions to the lake access ramp must be made with the management of Mt.
 Ive station.
-During Speed Week a Lake Entrance access fee must be paid per person at the Registration Caravan in the pits.
+During Speed Week a Lake Entrance access fee must be paid per person at the entrance to the lake.
 Upon payment you will be issued with an arm band to be worn at all times.

-- No camping or accommodation arrangements are permitted on the lake surface with the exception of a two-person security guard crew.
+- No camping or accommodation arrangements are permitted on the lake surface with the exception of the security crew.

 Inspection of Land Speed Activities

-- Periodic inspections of all land speed activities on the lake surface will be made by DEWNR rangers to ensure all requirements are being met or complied with.
+- Periodic inspections of all land speed activities on the lake surface will be made by DEW rangers to ensure all requirements are being met or complied with.

 - A final inspection will be completed after all activities are completed to determine the refund of the environmental impact bond.